 - Gradle lets you publish the project and attach a library that is self-content and has the best resources and assets.

 - It is highly scalable.
-From single build project to enterprise level build projects, it lets you build any project with high performance.
+From single build projects to enterprise-level build projects, it lets you build any project with high performance.

 Q5.
 What is the file name built by Gradle?